What If Your AI Scientist Could Remember Why It Failed? EvoScientist's Self-Evolving Research Team

 A powerful AI is not the one that gets it right the first time.
 It’s the one that stops making the same mistake the second time.

 That sounds almost too obvious.
 But if you look closely, this is exactly where a lot of current agent hype breaks apart.
-Everyone loves the first run: the autonomy, the polish, the theatrical feeling that you now have a tiny digital coworker.
-But once the work becomes long-horizon, systems without memory, without evolution, and without distilled failure reveal what they really are.
+Everyone loves the first run: the autonomy, the polish, the theatrical feeling of having a tiny digital coworker.
+But once the work becomes long-horizon, systems without memory, without evolution, and without distilled failure reveal what they really are — very impressive versions of “first attempt.”

 EvoScientist points toward a different future: AI scientists that do not only generate ideas and experiments, but slowly accumulate research instinct.